-- 1.Goblins fight in a close mob or huddle in which the smallest In the turn it charges or for pursuits and advances, a Pump and weediest are pushed to the outside.
+1.Goblins fight in a close mob or huddle in which the smallest In the combat round it charges, pursuits or advances, a and weediest are pushed to the outside.
 A unit of Goblins includes some armed with bows, some armed with clubs, a few with spears and most with whatever comes to hand.
 To represent this, the Goblin unit is allowed to shoot as if it had bows but its range is reduced to 15cm.
 Up to two units per full 1000 points can be replaced by Squig Herd while still counting for the Goblin min/max value.
-Note that these units still count for min/max value of Squig Herds. - 2.
-Trolls are especially stupid creatures that find it difficult to walk or spit straight, let alone think.
+Note that these units still count for min/max value of Squig Herds.

+2. Trolls are especially stupid creatures that find it difficult to walk or spit straight, let alone think.
 Consequently, when trying to issue an order to a unit of Trolls or to a brigade that contains a unit of Trolls, there is always a -1 Command penalty.